React Icons

 Example Component with Customizations

-Here’s a React component that demonstrates how to apply different customizations to icons:
+Here’s the React component that showing how to apply different customizations in icons:

 import React from 'react';